wyomingw4w/wyomingw4w.org/_pages/home.md

 offer [financial assistance](/financial) to those who would otherwise not be able to afford an [abortion](/abortion).
-Reproductive justice demands that reproductive health care and the right to self-determination be available to all women, not just those with financial resources.
+Reproductive justice demands that reproductive health care and the right to self-determination be available to all, not just those with financial resources.

 If you have any questions, are ready to ask for assistance (ideally,